alan-turing-institute/whatnow/README.md

 3. An add-on to Harvest, called Forecast, which we use for scheduling.

-Whatnow collects data from all three and reports summary information for specified projects (usually those for which the current user is
+Whatnow collects data from all three and reports summary information for specified projects (usually those for which the current user is part of the project, project lead, or Programme lead).

 ## Usage (vapourware)